 Durango is a good destination for its Christmas holiday experiences.
 However, Albuquerque does not offer Christmas activities.

 Plenty of visitors enjoy Christmas activities while in Durango.
 It is a great Christmas town where you can meet Santa, go skiing, and even take the Polar Express.

 Durango is a great small town for its kid-friendly activities.
 Also, Albuquerque is not as popular, but is still a nice town for its family-friendly activities.

 Durango is a very family-friendly destination.
 In the area you'll find ziplining, alpine slides, and plenty of outdoor areas to explore - and of course there's the railroad.

-Albuquerque is a very kid-friendly small town.
+Albuquerque is a family-friendly place to visit.
 The city has a number of nature centers as well as the Albuquerque BioPark Zoo.
 Outside of town there are many parks and natural areas to explore.

 Albuquerque makes for a fun place to visit for a couple.
 Surrounded by natural beauty, and filled with culture and charm, this city makes a great romantic getaway.
 It's particularly wonderful during the famous International Balloon Fiesta.

 Most people don't think of Durango as a couple's destination.
 The town may not be the first romantic destination that comes to mind, but the railroad combined with wandering the downtown can make for a great couple's getaway.

 Durango is a good destination for backpackers and budget travelers.
 However, Albuquerque is not known for backpackers.

 Plenty of backpackers visit Durango.
 With plenty of parks and outdoor areas nearby, backpackers will have plenty of places to explore.